qaware/protocurl/README.md

 - As for script utilities, one needs `bash`, `jq`, `zip`, `unzip` and `curl`.
 - One also needs to download the protoc binaries for the local development via `release/10-get-protoc-binaries.sh`.

-For development the [local.Dockerfile](src/local.Dockerfile) is used.
+For development the generated-local.Dockerfile (via [generate-local.Dockerfile.sh](dev/generate-local.Dockerfile.sh)) is used.
 To build the image simply run `source test/suite/setup.sh` and then `buildProtocurl`

 #### Test Server